 In reinforced concrete structures, there is a natural protective film that forms on the surface and prevents the bar from corroding.
 With time, chlorides (from de-icing salts or marine exposure) and/or CO2 penetrate the concrete and breakdown that protective layer.
 Chlorides destabilize the passive film leading to its localized breakdown, while CO2 lowers the pH of the concrete below the level of stability of the passive film.
 In the presence of oxygen and water, an electrochemical reaction initiates the process of corrosion.

-The Half-Cell Potential Technique
+Half-Cell Potential Measurement

 The schematic in Figure 2a represents a cell where each side is referred to as a half-cell.
 Each half-cell is represented by an electrode in a solution (electrolyte) and both half-cells are connected together.
 Since one of the electrodes has a higher tendency to corrode compared to the other, that electrode (anode) will oxidize and in turn will donate electrons.